rmsk2/6502profiler/README.md

 The `verify` command then loads the test driver binary and a corresponding Lua test script.
 This script has to define at least two functions `arrange` and `assert`.
 Before running the test driver in the emulator the `verify` command calls the `arrange` function in the Lua script which can modify the emulator state before the test driver is run (for instance to arrange test data).
-Then the test driver is run by the emulator and when that is done the `assert`function of the test script evaluates whether the program returned the expected result.
+Then the test driver is run by the emulator and after it finishes the `assert` function of the test script is called to evaluate whether the program returned the expected results.
 The test is successfull if the `assert` script returns `true`.

 The source files for the test driver and the Lua test script have to be referenced in a JSON test case file which has the following
 format: